Malta in the Eurovision Song Contest 2013: Final

 The final took place on 2 February 2013.
 The sixteen entries that qualified from the semi-final were performed again and the votes of a seven-member jury panel (7/8) and the results of public televoting (1/8) determined the winner.
-The show was opened with a guest performance by the D.R.E.A.M.S. musical drama group, while the interval act featured guest performances by 2013 Swiss Eurovision entrants Heilsarmee performing "You and Me", Kurt Calleja and the local band Ġorġ u Pawlu.
+The show was opened with a guest performance by the DREAMS musical drama group, while the interval act featured guest performances by 2013 Swiss Eurovision entrants Heilsarmee performing "You and Me", Kurt Calleja and the local band Ġorġ u Pawlu.
 After the votes from the jury panel and televote were combined, "Tomorrow" performed by Gianluca Bezzina was the winner.
 The seven members of the jury that evaluated the entries during the final consisted of: